 10. Balloon Pop Party

-This fundraiser is fairly straightforward:
+This fundraiser is fairly straightforward, following this process:

 - You blow up balloons, placing small pieces of paper corresponding to each prize within.